007 MAGAZINE - The World's Foremost James Bond Resource!

 Warner Brothers Press Kit (USA)

-Warner Brothers also issued a Press Kit housed in a folder (9" X 12") that contained a series of A4-sized stapled Production Notes and star biographies.
-Also included were a set of 17 glossy black & white 10" X 8" promotional stills.
+Warner Brothers also issued a Press Kit for Never Say Never Again (1983) housed in a folder (9" X 12") that contained a series of A4-sized stapled Production Notes and star biographies.
+Also included was a set of 17 glossy black & white 10" X 8" promotional stills.

 Never Say Never Again US Press Kit